aluxnimm/outlookcaldavsynchronizer/README.md

 We recommend updating to the latest .Net Framework but the minimal required version is .Net 4.5, which is not supported on Windows XP.
 If you need Outlook CalDav Synchronizer for Windows XP you can download a backport to .Net 4.0 from a forked project [here](https://sourceforge.net/projects/outlookcaldavsynchronizerxp/), thanks to [Salvatore Isaja](https://sourceforge.net/u/salvois/profile/) for the awesome work!

 ### Changelog ###

+#### 2.12.0 ####
+- New features
+	- Add general option to enable client certificate TLS authentication, feature request 55.
+	- Map Outlook formatted RTFBody to html description via X-ALT-DESC attribute.
+- Bug fixes
+	- Use lowercase for mailto in organizer and attendee uris to avoid problems with some clients, ticket #426.

 #### 2.11.0 ####
 - New features